Herman Building

 Building in Los Angeles, California, U.S.

-Herman Building is a historic one-story building located at 1632 N. Vine Street in Hollywood, California.
+Herman Building, also known as Bernard Luggage Building, is a historic one-story building located at 1632 N. Vine Street in Hollywood, California.

 History

-Herman Building was built in 1928 by Carl Jules Weyl and has been home to many businesses over the years, most notably a restaurant in the 1940s-1950s called the Ham & Egger.
-Johnny Grant broadcast a live radio show from the restaurant where he interviewed such famous celebrities as Bob Hope, Jimmy Durante, and Alan Young.
-In the 1950s, Bernard Luggage Company moved into the building, and the owners purchased the building twenty years later.
+Herman Building was built in 1928 by Carl Jules Weyl and has been home to many businesses over the years, most notably a restaurant in the 1940s-1950s called Ham & Egger.
+Johnny Grant broadcast a live radio show from the restaurant, where he interviewed numerous celebrities, including Bob Hope, Jimmy Durante, and Alan Young.
+In the 1950s, Bernard Luggage Company moved into the building, and the company's owners purchased the building twenty years later.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with 1632 N. Vine St. listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with 1632 N. Vine St. listed as a contributing property in the district.
 In the 2000s, when the city sought to develop the area into a W Hotel & Residences, the Herman Building's owner refused to sell.
 The city attempted to take the building by eminent domain, but lost their case.
 W Hotel was then built around Herman Building, which was reconstructed and restored to its original look.